appseconnect/docs/_posts/Connectors/Application Connectors/Shopify/Troubleshooting/2018-12-07-column-not-found.md

 There is some instances where such error occurs

+* Invalid Attribute mapping exist in transformation
-* Attribute mapping missing
+* Attribute mapping is disabled
-* API modified
+* API Missing or Updated

 # Resolution